 I estimate that I’ve spent 120€ out-of-pocket on doctor’s visits and medicine during 9 months in France, with 60€ being over-the-counter meds that wouldn’t have been covered anyways.
 If I had taken out la mutuelle, I would’ve gotten all my doctor’s visits and prescriptions covered (the remaining 60€ out-of-pocket), but I also would’ve paid 260€ for the extra insurance.
 So my net cost would’ve been 200€ + 60€ over-the-counter meds = 260€.
 This would’ve been 140€ more than the 120€ I spent without la mutuelle.

 Of course, it is a gamble to decline la mutuelle (what happens if you actually do have a medical emergency?
 I could still have some crazy issue in the next couple months, for instance).
 Since I have U.S. health insurance that works abroad, it’s a little less of a worry for me.
 If you aren’t covered by American insurance though, it might be a better idea to consider la mutuelle, especially if you plan to see the dentist or optometrist in France.

 EDIT (July 2019): By the end of my stay in France, I had spent 210€ out-of-pocket on healthcare.
 This means that I only “saved” 50€ by deciding not to take out la mutuelle.
 The bottom line is that you will likely save at least 100€ if you don’t have any major health issues, nor need to see a PT, dentist, or eye doctor.
 Again, health issues are unpredictable though, so it is a risk.
 If it gives you a peace of mind to buy extra insurance, that’s plenty good a reason to do so.

 I hope this gives you a better sense of how healthcare works in France!
-If you have any questions, feel free to send me an email or leave a comment.
+If you have any questions, feel free to leave them in the comments.